One of the most important thing in two sided marketplace is to build up trust! Have you ever played The game of trust? Tough one. Right?

 Yelp offered access to local listings search engine and creates traction among consumers before kicking in the lead generation engine for merchants.

 Tripadvisor started out as a reviews site only for consumers but is now rapidly emerging as a customer care channel for hotels who actively claim their listings on the site and address customer feedback.

 Foursquare is another great example where consumers were happy playing the check-in game before the merchants got into the scene.

 3. Build a community

-The ultimate goals of creating a two sided marketplace are that it is a business model that scales indefinitely as the power of the community enables each side of the marketplace to self-organize and grow with low customer acquisition or retention costs.
+The ultimate goal of creating two sided marketplace is to build a business model that scales indefinitely as the power of the community enables each side of the marketplace to self-organize and grow with low customer acquisition or retention costs.